 How Many Touches Should a High-Performing Outbound Sequence Include?

-Most high-performing sequences include 8 to 12 touches over 3 to 4 weeks, mixing email, calls, and LinkedIn messages across multiple channels.
+Most high-performing sequences include 8 to 12 touches over 3 to 4 weeks, mixing email, calls, and LinkedIn messages across channels.

 When Does Outbound Intent Beat Inbound Intent?